Chance-Constrained Iterative Linear-Quadratic Stochastic Games: EXPERIMENTS

 \subsection{Roundabout}

 The planning horizon is 2.5 s with 16 time steps for the roundabout scenario.
-Figure \ref{fig:ThreePlayerIntersectionScenario and Roundabout Scenario}(e) illustrates the trajectory planned by CCILQGames.
-The red vehicle accelerates significantly to escape the roundabout and cuts into the lane earlier than the blue car.
-The blue car's strategy is to slow down to let the red car pass first.
-The green vehicle also slows down to leave space for the blue car.
-The trajectory for SDG with a penalty weight of 1 keeps trapped in a local optimum (Figure \ref{fig:ThreePlayerIntersectionScenario and Roundabout Scenario}(g)).
-The red vehicle turns around after escaping the roundabout since the cost only encourages staying close to the lane center instead of specifying a direction.
-Clearly, A better strategy for the red car is to go straight instead of turning around, avoiding collisions and achieving lower costs.
-However, comparing with the performance of SDG is not our primary focus.
-The main viewpoint that a small penalty weight could lead to unsafe strategies still holds in general.
-By comparison, a large penalty weight again leads to conservative behaviors, as only the blue vehicle navigates successfully while the other two circle around (Figure \ref{fig:ThreePlayerIntersectionScenario and Roundabout Scenario}(h)).
+Figure \ref{fig:LaneMerging Scenario and Roundabout Scenario}(e) illustrates the trajectory planned by CCILQGames.
+The red vehicle accelerates to escape the roundabout and cuts into the lane earlier than the blue vehicle.
+The blue vehicle's strategy is to slow down to let the red vehicle pass first.
+The green vehicle also slows down to leave space for the blue vehicle.
+Figure \ref{fig:LaneMerging Scenario and Roundabout Scenario}(g) shows the trajectory for SDG with a penalty weight of 1.
+The red vehicle turns around after escaping the roundabout since the cost only encourages to stay close to the lane center instead of specifying a direction.
+The strategy leads to collisions, which are validated by the Monte Carlo Tests.
+By comparison, a large penalty weight again leads to conservative behaviors, as only the blue vehicle navigates successfully (Figure \ref{fig:LaneMerging Scenario and Roundabout Scenario}(h)).
+The green vehicle slows down and could not get out of the Roundabout while the red vehicle turns back.